samyrhn/austin_incidents/README.md

 Our code will be responsible for:
 - Receiving a string date as an input
-- Read data according to the input
+- Reading data according to the input
-- Insert this data in a BigQuery table
+- Inserting this data in a BigQuery table

 Unfortunately, you won't be able to run this code in your machine due to the GBQ data privacy policies.
 In general terms, to setup your GCP environment, you would do the following in your terminal: